moonshine-ai/moonshine/moonshine/demo/README.md

 ## Download the ONNX models.

-The script is coded to find ONNX base model in `demo/models` subfolder.
-ONNX tiny model can also be run after editing `models_dir` string in `live_captions.py`.
+The script finds ONNX base or tiny models in the `demo/models/base` and `demo/models/tiny` sub-folders.

-TODO: add download for the ONNX model.
+TODO: add download instructions for the ONNX models.

 # Run the demo.